haosulab/ManiSkill/examples/benchmarking/README.md

 ```

-To get the best reported results, we run two commands on a machine with a RTX 4090:
+To get the reported results, we run two commands on a machine with a RTX 4090:
 ```
-python benchmark_maniskill.py -e "PickCube-v1" --num-envs=4096 --obs-mode=state
+python benchmark_maniskill.py -e "PickCube-v1" --num-envs=4096 --obs-mode=state --control-freq=50
-python benchmark_maniskill.py -e "PickCube-v1" --num-envs=1536 --obs-mode=rgbd
+python benchmark_maniskill.py -e "PickCube-v1" --num-envs=1536 --obs-mode=rgbd --control-freq=50
+# note we use --control-freq=50 as this is the control frequency isaac sim based repos tend to use
 ```

 These are the expected state-based only results: